How much does a Program Coordinator make?

 UC San Diego Health

-UC San Diego Health offers Program Coordinator positions in health care.
-Employees work in San Diego, California, and surrounding areas.
+UC San Diego Health offers Program Coordinator jobs focused on medical research and patient care.
+Positions are available in San Diego, California.

 -